 A Final Thought

 Each of these films brings something unique to the conversation about Alzheimer’s and dementia, offering messages of hope, love, and resilience.
-As we focus on raising awareness this September, these movies remind us that although memory fades, the essence of who we are does not.
+As we focus on raising awareness this September, these movies about Alzheimer’s remind us that although memory fades, the essence of who we are does not.
 They encourage us to treat those with Alzheimer’s not with pity but with empathy and understanding and to cherish the moments we share.

 Watching films like these not only broadens our understanding of Alzheimer’s but can also inspire more compassionate care and meaningful connections in our own lives.